-(1) The emission limits in Table 1 or paragraph (d)(2) of this rule do not apply to any boiler 5 MMBtu/hr or greater in operation prior to September 5, 2008 with an annual heat input of less than or equal to 90,000 therms per year.
+(1) The emission limits in Table 1 of this rule do not apply to any boiler 5 MMBtu/hr or greater in operation prior to September 5, 2008 with an annual heat input of less than or equal to 90,000 therms per year.
 An owner or operator of such boiler shall not operate the boiler in a manner that exceeds NOx emissions of 30 ppm corrected to three percent oxygen on a dry basis.
-In lieu of complying with the applicable emission limits specified in Table 1 or paragraph (d)(2), the owner or operator shall:.
+In lieu of complying with the applicable emission limits specified in Table 1, the owner or operator shall: